oxford-pharmacoepi/CancerSurvivalWp2Analysis/README.md

 * Head/neck
 * Prostate

-## THIS IS UNDER DEVELOPEMENT DO NOT RUN THESE STEPS ## if you are looking for demo code it can be found in the analysis folder
+## THIS IS UNDER DEVELOPEMENT DO NOT RUN THESE STEPS BELOW - if you are looking for demo code it can be found in the 2_Analysis folder

 ## Running the analysis
 1) Download this entire repository (you can download as a zip folder using Code -> Download ZIP, or you can use GitHub Desktop).